-Utilizing your HSA as a savings tool for to and through retirement
+Utilizing your HSA as a savings tool to and through retirement

 Factors to consider when spending or saving your HSA

-If you have an HSA, you may or may not be aware that you can invest a portion of your balance once it reaches a specific cash threshold*.
-As health care costs continue to rise and Americans are living longer,1 investing your HSA can be an important option to consider.
+If you have a Health Savings Account (HSA), you may or may not be aware that you can invest a portion of your balance once it reaches a specific cash threshold*.
+As health care costs continue to rise and Americans are living longer,1 investing your HSA is an option you may want to consider.

 *Investment threshold is determined by your employer.

-Here's how much of a difference it potentially could make if you invested an annual contribution of $7,750vs. simply saving it:
+Here's how much of a difference it potentially could make if you invested an annual contribution of $4,300 vs. simply saving it:

 For illustrative purposes only.
-Assumptions: 30-year investment timeframe; annual contributions of $7,750; 6% annual return on investment; Interest compounded annually; 0% return on cash; no withdrawals.
+Assumptions: 30-year investment time frame; annual contributions of $4,300; 6% annual return on investment; interest compounded annually; 0% return on cash; no withdrawals.
 This hypothetical example does not represent the performance of any particular investment and is not a guarantee of future results.
 The illustration does not consider investment fees or expenses that would lower performance.
 Actual rates of return will fluctuate.
 All investing involves risks of fluctuating prices and the uncertainties of return and yield inherent in investing.
 All security transactions involve substantial risk of loss.

 Automatic transfer: When you establish an automatic transfer, your HSA dollars will be automatically moved to and from your investment account based on the frequency you determine.
 The transferred amount is then allocated to the investments you’ve chosen.
 You can update your preferences, realign your portfolio or update your allocations at any time.